The European Ceramic Society

 The Permanent Secretariat will receive financial support from the Society and the amount of this will be decided by the PEC every two years.
 A member country, appointed by the Council shall be responsible for maintaining the Permanent Secretariat and for appointing the Secretary of the Society.
 This arrangement shall normally remain in force for a period of two years, but may be extended by agreement between that Society and the Council.
 The Secretary shall be responsible for all the needs regarding the organization and management of the Societies' activities.
 The country hosting the Permanent Secretariat can cooperate with other countries sharing with them the activities to be carried out.
 Every year the PEC will decide the activities of the Permanent Secretariat and will promote the cooperation sharing the activities among the Full Members and the country hosting the Permanent Secretariat.

-The President will organize his/her own secretary to promote cooperation with the permanent secretariat and provide effective management of the Society's affairs.
+The President may organize his/her own secretary to promote cooperation with the permanent secretariat and provide effective management of the Society's affairs.

 Article 23